gemadam/AEI-Tower/README.md

 AEI Tower is a Icy Tower remake inspired by the day-to-day reality of students of the [Faculty Of Automatic Control, Electronics And Computer Science](https://www.polsl.pl/rau/en).
 The game consists in controlling a character representing a student of the AEI faculty as he/she makes his/her way to the top of the Mage Tower by jumping on successive stairs and advancing to successive floors of the faculty.
 The character is controlled with the keyboard.

+Platforms are grouped to levels - each in distinct color according to the colors of the faculty floors.
+On each platform there is randomly generated challenge which student faces in his day-to-day life (such as rejected report or unexpected quiz on the platform).
+Player has to collect 30 ECTS on each floor to level up.
+If player falls before collecting 26 ECTS on the level the game is over, otherwise he can use conditional pass, and collect missing points in oreder to complete level.

 ## Task analysis

 ### Theoretical basis of the problem